npm/cli/workspaces/arborist/test/fixtures/README.md

 ## Mock Registry

-The mock registry is in `test/fixtures/registry-mocks`.
-The server itself is in `test/fixtures/registry-mocks/server.js`.
-The contents are in `test/fixtures/registry-mocks/content/`.
+The mock registry server is in `test/fixtures/server.js` and the contents are in `test/fixtures/registry-mocks/content/`.

 You can run the server directly by running:

 ```
-node test/fixtures/registry-mocks/server.js
+node test/fixtures/server.js
 ```

 In tests, it's loaded by requiring the server module, and then running the